Salford City Council have confirmed that a pilot scheme reintroducing play streets to the city will go ahead.

 Writing on Facebook, Bee Mulls said: “We played all sorts in the streets as kids growing up in the 50s and 60s, hopscotch, football, we used the lampposts as cricket wickets, spinning tops, there wasn’t the cars on the roads then as there is now, won’t work today.”

-Heather Hancock agreed: “Play streets were around when [I] was a child but over the years more cars on the road and more street parking.
+Heather Hancock also wrote: “Play streets were around when [I] was a child but over the years more cars on the road and more street parking.
 It’s not going to be easy playing in the street when everyone is coming home from work.”

 Ms Ferguson agrees that the historical model would not work today as she said: “There’s been a complete shift in attitudes about what streets are for.
 I think most people would see streets as primarily roads for cars rather than streets and community space.”